jdesive/dockarr/README.md

 During first time setup, the `start.sh` script will install Git and Docker if not already installed and executable by the user.
 The script will also copy a default configuration file to the `/opt/htpc` directory named `htpc.env` and stop executing.
 You will need to configure this file to your specific setup (See above 'Configuration' section) and re-run the `start.sh` script.
-These are one time setup steps, and will not be done again after initial setup.
+These are one time setup steps, and will not need to be done again after initial setup.

+The first variable option (`HTPC_SERVICES`) in the file allows to configure which services Dockarr will install.

 After re-running the `start.sh` script, it will load in your configuration file and start the HTPC docker stack.